 Several airline credit cards charge $95 annually, but offer valuable benefits such as a free checked bag, priority boarding and discounts on in-flight food and drinks.
 Since most airlines now charge $25 per checked bag each way, Susan could make up the annual fee if she has to check a bag for two round trips.

 Even if Susan doesn’t travel often, she spends enough each month to justify paying an annual fee for a premium cash back credit card.
 The no-fee American Express Blue Cash Everyday, for instance, offers 3% cash back at supermarkets (on up to $6,000 each year), 2% cash back at gas stations and various department stores and 1% cash back on everything else.

-By paying the $95 annual fee for the American Express Blue Cash Preferred version, she could earn 6% cash back at supermarkets (on up to $6,000 each year), 3% cash back at gas stations and various department stores, and 1% cash back on everything else.
+By paying the $95 annual fee (after one year of $0 intro annual fee) for the American Express Blue Cash Preferred version, she could earn 6% cash back at supermarkets (on up to $6,000 each year), 3% cash back at gas stations and various department stores, and 1% cash back on everything else.
 If she spends $6,000 a year at grocery stores, then she will receive an additional $180 in rewards, easily outweighing the cost of the annual fee.

 When Not to Pay an Annual Fee